Coronavirus and your home (Scotland)

 If you have received possession claim forms, are being threatened with court action or need extra support, contact:

 The Housing and Property Chamber has rescheduled hearings that had previously been postponed due to coronavirus.
 If you had a case that had been postponed, you will be notified when you should attend the Tribunal.

 All mandatory grounds for eviction have become discretionary.
-This means that the Tribunal that decides whether you should be evicted, can decide not to if they wish.
+This means that the tribunal can decide not to evict you if they wish.